MultiSafepay/docs/content/integrations/shopify.md

 To install or migrate, follow these steps:

 1. For increased security and stability, wait for off-peak hours and temporarily enable password protection for your webshop.
-2. From the [Shopify app store](https://apps.shopify.com/), install the [MultiSafepay Payments app](https://apps.shopify.com/multisafepay-payments).
+2. From the Shopify app store, download and install the [MultiSafepay Payments app](https://apps.shopify.com/multisafepay-payments).
 3. Check that the app is successfully added under **Admin** > **Settings** > **Payments** > **Alternative payment methods**.
 4. In your Shopify checkout, test the **MultiSafepay Payments** gateway.
   **Note:** If using a test [API key](/docs/sites#site-id-api-key-and-security-code), make sure you also enable **Test mode**.